 Over the last decade, the container shipping sector has undergone a positive transformation.
 In doing so it has emerged as a stronger, more profitable industry and a better investment opportunity for private investors.

 When you invest your money, few things are better than seeing a constant return on your investment while also building wealth.
 There are several types of investments that can both mature and earn a steady income for you.
-Albeit there are many investment types that have proven they can return a steady income, the most common examples are real estate, shipping containers and short term loans.
+Albeit there are many investment types that have proven they can generate a steady income, the most common examples are real estate, shipping containers, and short term loans.
 The best way to identify these appealing investment options is to begin with some research.